mixtah/alveo_parse_annotations/README.md

-# alveo_parse_annotations
+# Alveo Parse Annotations
-Parses annotations from the austalk collection and
+Parses annotations from the Austalk collection and processes it so it can be uploaded to Alveo.